 The container must be cleaned prior to disposal.
 Appropriate respiratory protection (see Section 6, RESPIRATORY PROTECTION) must be worn at all times when levels of hydrogen phosphide are above 0.1 ppm during this process.
-While monitoring hydrogen phosphide levels or at any other time when hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of

-0,01 ppm and an alarm set at 0.1 ppm must be worn.
+While monitoring hydrogen phosphide levels or at any other time when hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn.
 The container should be cleaned in a secured and well-ventilated area or outdoors, away from inhabited buildings to prevent access by unauthorized personnel.

-The container must be cleaned prior to disposal.
-There are two options: 1) Triple rinse empty drums and lids with water.
+There are two options: 1) Triple rinse empty flasks and stoppers with water.
 Dispose of rinsate in a sanitary landfill, by pouring it out onto the ground or by other approved procedures.
-2) Remove lids and expose empty drums and packaging to atmospheric conditions until residue is reacted.
-This should be done outdoors, away from inhabited buildings.
+2) Remove lids and expose empty flasks to atmospheric conditions until residue in the flasks is reacted.